 About Me.

-Prior to joining both MSR and Brown, I received my PhD from the Department of Statistical Science at Duke University where I was co-advised by Sayan Mukherjee and Kris C. Wood.
+I earned my PhD from the Department of Statistical Science at Duke University where I was co-advised by Sayan Mukherjee and Kris C. Wood.
 As a Duke Dean’s Graduate Fellow and NSF Graduate Research Fellow I completed my PhD dissertation entitled "Bayesian Kernel Models for Statistical Genetics and Cancer Genomics" which was awarded a Leonard J. Savage Award in Applied Methodology.
 I also received my Bachelors of Science degree in Mathematics from Clark Atlanta University.

 Research Themes